Website icon Xpert.Digital

 The vision of a modern nation

-Five fields of action for modernization
+Five areas of action for modernization

 Noticeable reduction in bureaucracy

-The first area of action focuses on eliminating unnecessary bureaucratic burdens for citizens, businesses, and administration.
-The government plans to drastically reduce bureaucratic costs by 25 percent, resulting in savings of approximately €16 billion by the end of the 2029 legislative period.
-To implement this, a strengthened bureaucracy brake will be introduced, which will require the abolition of two existing bureaucratic burdens for each new regulation.
+The first area of action focuses on eliminating unnecessary bureaucratic burdens for citizens, businesses, and public administration.
+The government plans a drastic reduction in bureaucratic costs by 25 percent, which will translate into savings of approximately 16 billion euros by the end of the legislative period in 2029.
+To achieve this, a strengthened bureaucracy brake will be introduced, requiring the elimination of two existing bureaucratic burdens for every new regulation.

-Better regulation
+Better legislation

-Citizen and business-centric service
+Citizen- and business-centric service

 Future-oriented personnel development